Boost your professional skills and career options with the UK's new graduate immigration scheme.

-Under the UK's new Graduate Immigration Route, you'll be able to stay in the UK to work – or look for work – for up to two years after completing your studies, or up to three years after a PhD course.
+Under the UK's new Graduate visa route, you'll be able to stay in the UK to work – or look for work – for up to two years after completing your studies, or up to three years after a PhD course.

-The Graduate route will be available for students who:
+The Graduate visa will be available for students who:

 - have studied their course in the UK on a Student route or Tier 4 student visa

 - successfully complete an undergraduate or postgraduate degree course

 - studied at a university with a good track record as an immigration sponsor – such as the University of Nottingham

 - have current and valid leave to be in the UK at the time of successfully completing their degree and are physically present in the UK

 - meet the 'study in the UK requirement' - see Study in the UK requirement and Covid-19 concessions below.